ssenmosip/mosip-temp-documentation/Getting-Started.md

 `kubeclt apply -f DeployIngressController.yaml`

 * docker-registry-secret.yml -
 This file helps Kubernetes to get the Docker Images from Private Docker Registry.
 This file is a downloaded YAML of secrets that exists in the Kubernetes.
-You can either create secret or use this file to deploy secret in Kubernetes. for creating secret for the first time, run below command -
+You can either create secret or use this file to deploy secret in Kubernetes.
+For creating secret for the first time, run below command -

 `kubectl create secret docker-registry <registry-credential-name> --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email> `